JohanABlomqvist/johan-dev-cv/README.md

 Font Awesome - For the iconography on the website.

 Formsubmit - To redirect emails when people use the contact me form.

+https://www.pexels.com - Used for images on the website.
 </h5>
 <h1>Testing</h1>
 <h1>Bugs</h1>